simon-ritchie/apysc/docstring_markdowns/apysc/_converter/cast.md

 **[Parameters]**

 - `int_or_float`: int or float or Int or Number
   - Target float value.
-If integer is specified, conversion will be skipped.
+If an integer is specified, this interface skips the conversion.

 <hr>

 **[Returns]**

-- `int_val`: int or Int
+- `int_val`: Int or int
   - Converted integer value.